- May Zhu, RDN, registered dietitian and nutritionist

-Manuka honey is not like standard honey.
+First things first, manuka honey is not like standard honey that comes in a teddy bear-shaped container.
 This specific variety of honey is produced by bees in New Zealand who pollinate local manuka plants.
 These flowers bloom for only six to 12 weeks out of the entire year, so sourcing the honey is truly a frenzy.
 According to the Unique Manuka Factor Honey Association, which tests and verifies manuka honey brands as authentic, the nectar and bees give manuka honey its unique health properties.
+What's more, it's also quite pricy, often double the price (or even higher) of your standard types of honey, like clover or wildflower.
+So, is it worth the extra bucks?
+According to Zhu, the answer's yes due to its impressive benefits.

 What are the health benefits of manuka honey?